best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Adding headers to a table that is already marked up
 If the table is already created and you want to tag the header row:
-1. Place the cursor anywhere in the table
+1. Place the cursor anywhere in the table.
-2. Click onto the ‘Design’ ribbon
+2. Click onto the ‘Design’ ribbon.
-3. Check the ‘Header Row’ box
+3. Check the ‘Header Row’ box.

 ### Naming tables
 Make sure all tables in your spreadsheets have meaningful names.
 This will aid navigation for everyone.
 It will also help you pass accessibility [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).